Lesson 1: What's in a Name

 - Identify words and phrases in stories or poems that suggest feelings or appeal to the senses.
 (LA)

-- 1 sheet of blue construction paper
+- construction paper (kit)

 Discuss that in most stories the characters grow and change.
 Tell your child that today she is going to listen to a story about a girl who changes.
 She loves something about herself and then begins to hate the very thing she loved.
 Ask your child to predict what that might be.